List of Heimat episodes: 8: "The American"/"Der Amerikaner" (1945-47)

 In Berlin, Martina searches for Rudolf Pollack and finds him badly wounded.
 While she plays a piano in hopes it will keep him conscious, Pollack dies.
 She dresses in his uniform and deliberately heads out into the street, where she is killed by Soviet soldiers, having been taken for a German soldier.

 Ernst has been shot down over France, but is kept hidden by a Frenchman while he recuperates.
 In Schabbach, things are easier and the village have created a good rapport with their occupiers.

 Paul returns to the village in a chauffeur-driven limousine.
 Paul observes his mother, placing flowers on the grave of his father, Mathias.
 Walking into the family forge, he clangs the hammer against the anvil.
 The sound attracts the villagers.
 Katharina recognises Paul instantly with joy and Glasisch-Karl proudly repeats Paul's corporation postage address once again.
 Lucie rushes over to make Paul's acquaintance and prompts Horst to recite the poem he was once taught, albeit with minor updates.
 Maria acts distantly, ambivalent about Paul's arrival.
 Soon after, a young woman, Klärchen, arrives too, claiming Ernst has sent her and entrusted the family will keep her.
 Maria disapproves, but lets her stay.

 Paul holds a reception in the village hall for his family and friends.
 Alois shouts insults out of his window to the 'American', Paul, saying he wants nothing to do with him as it was the Americans who imprisoned Wilfried.

 Maria denies Paul's request for them to sleep together.
 When she asks why he left decades before, he is unable to provide a satisfactory answer.

 Eduard drives Paul round the region, and they stop at a bar.
 Unknowingly to them, Ernst sits nearby proudly showing his latest flame diamonds he has attained through various misdemeanours since the war has ended.

 Anton arrives home, after walking over five-thousand kilometres home from Russia.
-Katharina is proud her family are back together, but after reading about political propaganda in the newspaper, she heads upstairs for a nap, but a little while later is discovered to have passed away.
+Katharina is proud her family are back together, but after reading about political propaganda in the newspaper, she heads upstairs for a nap, but a little while later is discovered to have died.
 Paul is unable to stay for the funeral, and Maria is sceptical about his promises that he will stay in touch with her.

 Anton excitedly tells Martha about his ambition to open an optical instruments factory, and the Hunsrück is the perfect place due to its clean country air.
 From America, Paul provides financial backing for the enterprise.